ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that the set of Local Endpoints returned by `Resolve` might or might not contain information about all possible local interfaces; it is valid only for a Rendezvous happening at the same time as the resolution.
-Care should be taken in using these values in any other context.
+Care ought to be taken in using these values in any other context.

 An application that uses `Rendezvous` to establish a peer-to-peer Connection